docsifyjs/docsify/docs/plugins.md

 # List of Plugins

+These are built-in and external plugins for Docsify.

+See also how to [Write a Plugin](./write-a-plugin.md).

 ## Full text search

 By default, the hyperlink on the current page is recognized and the content is saved in `IndexedDB`.
 You can also specify the path to the files.